kmcgillivray/kmcgillivray.github.io/_posts/2017-02-01-wisconsin-refugees-reflection.md

 ---

-For more analysis of this data, check out this [Wiscontext article](http://www.wiscontext.org/refugee-resettlement-wisconsin-numbers)
+For more analysis of this data, check out this [Wiscontext article](http://www.wiscontext.org/refugee-resettlement-wisconsin-numbers).

-If you're interested in how I built the visualization, check out the [related post over here]().
+If you're interested in how I built the visualization, check out the [related post over here](/wisconsin-refugees-development-notes).

 For more poetic and less statistical thoughts on refugees, read [my post from November 2015](/sanctuary) (a year when fifteen Somalian refugees settled in Green Bay).